Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

 \subsection{Spatiotemporal Transformation of the Transmitted Light Beam}

-Let us suppose that transmitted light pulse propagates in the $x-z$ plane.
-Now we are interested in the space-time intensity distribution in this plane.
-Spatiotemporal coupling arises naturally in transmitted radiation behind the screen, because the transmission process involves the introduction of an angular-frequency dispersion of the transmitted radiation.
-The emitted light beam is represented with sufficient accuracy as the product of factors separately depending on space and time.
-However, when the manipulation of the emitted light requires the transmission through a hole in a moving opaque screen, such assumption fails.
+Suppose the transmitted light pulse propagates in the $x-z$ plane.
+Our focus is on the space-time intensity distribution within this plane.
+Spatiotemporal coupling naturally emerges in the transmitted radiation behind the screen due to the angular-frequency dispersion introduced during the transmission process.
+In most cases, the emitted light beam can be accurately represented as the product of independent spatial and temporal factors.
+However, this assumption breaks down when the light must pass through an aperture in a moving opaque screen, as the transmission process disrupts the simple separation of space and time dependencies.

-We start by writing the field of an emitted pulse as $E(x,t) = b_i(x)\exp[ i\omega_i(z/c -t)]$.
-The initial amplitude distribution $b_i(x)$ in front of the moving screen is the optical replica of the emitter aperture.
-The electric field of the transmitted pulse expressed in the reciprocal domain as $\bar{E}(\Delta k_x, \Delta\omega) = \bar{E}( K_{\perp}, K_{\perp}d\omega/dk_x)$, which is the Fourier component of the electric field of a beam with angular frequency dispersion and $d\omega/dk_x = v$.
-The inverse Fourier transform to the space-time domain can be expressed as $E = b(x - v t)\exp[ i\omega_i(z/c -t)]$.
-This is the field immediately behind the moving screen.
-Profile of the beam $b(x - vt)$ is the optical replica of the moving aperture.
-Consider a screen at rest position on the distance $l$ behind the moving aperture.
-For simplicity we assume here that Fresnel number is large, $N_F = D_h^2/(\lambdabar l) \gg 1$, and we can neglect the diffraction effects.
-Here $D_h$ is the characteristic aperture size.
-We conclude that the light spot on the observer screen moves with the same velocity $v$ as the moving screen $^{(5)}$.